-Summersalt Yoga is very proud to introduce you to our newest team member – SUP yoga teacher Caroline.
-She brings her energy to the mat and the SUP board and shares this incredible experience (and her balance!) with you passionately.
-We’re thrilled to have Caroline guide you during our summer SUP yoga retreats in Vis!
+We’re very thrilled that our SUP yoga teacher Caroline Graham-Wood is coming back for the 2020 yoga season! he brings her energy to the mat and the SUP board and shares this incredible experience (and her balance!) with you passionately.

 Why and when did you decide to become a yoga teacher?
 And then started specializing in SUP yoga?